 Then, start getting those things done.
 Travelling and taking a class to improve a particular skill is very common hobby among older women.

 Finally, I encourage joining a cause (volunteering) or starting a hobby that keeps you busy and makes you feel good.
 I call them soulful activities.
 Sometimes the body’s factory slows down significantly due to stress, depression, sadness, regrets and unhappiness that often occurs at this age.

 5. Your Diet

-When your body isn’t receiving adequate nutrients that it needs to keep the engines running, your body will automatically re-prioritize the little nutrients that it’s getting to crucial areas such as vision, hearing, mobility and other essential parts of your body that are needed for survival.
+When your body isn’t receiving adequate nutrients that it needs to keep the engine running, your body will automatically re-prioritize the little nutrients that it’s getting to crucial areas such as vision, hearing, mobility and other essential parts of your body that are needed for survival.

 If you notice that your hair isn’t growing as long as it used to, I recommend checking your diet to see where you can incorporate more hair growing nutrients.